OrderLab/pBox/README.md

     * To run one setting, use `./script/run_mitigate.py -n app_name -t threads -p 0 -r 0`
     * The raw data is in `result/data/` folder.
 The overall result is `result/data/eval_overhead.csv.` The result for each application is `overhead_appname.csv`
 1. Plot the figure by running the script `./script/sensitivity/plot_eval_overhead.py result/data/eval_overhead.csv -o fig12.eps`
-1. **Note**: Some test results may differ a lot from the paper's figure due to performance variance.
-If you encounter a result different from the paper's figure, please check the raw data in the `result/data/eval_overhead.csv.` to find the problematic setting and rerun it instead of rerun the whole experiment.
+1. **Note**: Some test results may differ greatly from the paper's figure due to performance variance.
+If you encounter the issue, please check the raw data in the `result/data/eval_overhead.csv.` to find the problematic setting and rerun it instead of rerun the whole experiment.